-Last updated: June 18, 2017 at 2:21am by Savanah – On March 1st, SB 203 was introduced which would legalize online gambling (both poker and casino games) in the state of Michigan is passed.
-A week later this bill passed the Senate Regulatory Reform Committee (7-1 vote), and it now goes to the full Senate for a possible vote.
+Last updated: October 16, 2017 at 4:09pm by Savanah – A new online gaming bill (HB 4926), making it the second bill this year, was introduced on September 12th.
+On March 1st, SB 203 was introduced which would legalize online gambling (both poker and casino games) in the state of Michigan is passed.
+A week later this bill passed the Senate Regulatory Reform Committee (7-1 vote), and it now goes to the full Senate for a possible vote which might happen sometime this fall.
 Michigan’s Senate Regulatory Reform Committee passed SB 889 (similar as SB 203) last year on June 8th by a 8-1 vote.
-The bill then went to the Senate for a potential vote but that did not happen before the end of the year.
+The bill then went to the Senate for a potential vote but that didn’t happen before the end of the year.
 Senator Mike Kowall of Michigan introduced the bill (SB 889) on April 15, 2016.
 The legislation includes a $100,000 application fee, $5 million license fee, and a 10% tax rate on the online gambling revenues.

 Online Poker in Michigan – Estimated Date of Legalization: 2017-2018